alex-nickerson/StR-Beats/README.md

 ## Latest Update

-"Loading audio" text is displayed while loading audio!
+Audio is now handled entirely through the Waveform component, meaning loading is faster and code is more modular!

 ## Features